 If you decide to participate, you must register online.
 Go to nycc.org and follow the links to "Rides/Events" (in the navbar) -> All About the SIG/STS page (http://nycc.org/SIGs) and select B-SIG.
 Space is limited, so register early.
-In the past years we have had well over 180 riders preregistered, forcing us to limit participation and create a Wait List of potential registrants in case of cancellations.
+If we are oversubscribed, we will create a Wait List of potential registrants in case of cancellations.
 It is our policy to give preference to riders who have not signed up for the B-SIG before.
 Still, if all spots are full when you sign up, please sign up for the Wait List.
-There are usually some last minute drop outs, so it's still possible you will get in.
+There are usually some last minute dropouts, so it's still possible you will get in.

-Immediately following your registration, you'll receive either an automatic email welcoming you into the program and containing the additional information you'll need for March 2, or a notice that you can be added to the Wait List.
-Again, at least some folks who are placed on the Wait List do wind up being admitted into the program, so keep monitoring your email.
+Immediately following your registration, you'll receive either an automatic email welcoming you into the program and containing the additional information you'll need for June 5, or a notice that you can be added to the Wait List.
+Again, many of the folks who are placed on the Wait List do wind up being admitted into the program, so keep monitoring your email.